Pradip Kumar Mohanty

-Pradip Kumar Mohanty (born 10 June 1955) is an Indian attorney and Jurist currently serving as a Judicial Member of Lokpal Committee since 23 March 2019.
-He will retire from the post till 70 years of age.
+Pradip Kumar Mohanty (born 10 June 1955) is an Indian attorney and jurist currently serving as a Judicial Member of Lokpal Committee since 23 March 2019.
+He retired from the post on 23 March 2024.
 He is former Chief Justice of the Jharkhand High Court.

 Early life and family

-Mohanty was born at Cuttack in a Lawyers family.
-His father, Late Jugal Kishore Mohanty was the Chief Justice of Sikkim High Court and maternal grandfather, Late Rajkishore Das was also a Judge of Orissa High Court.
+Mohanty was born at Cuttack in an aristocratic Karan family.
+His father, Late Jugal Kishore Mohanty was the Chief Justice of Sikkim High Court and maternal grandfather, Late Rajkishore Das was also a judge of Orissa High Court.
 Mohanty studied in the Ravenshaw Collegiate School of Cuttack and graduated from the Ravenshaw College in 1974.
 He passed Law from Madhusudan Law College of Cuttack.